almozavr/test_tasks/android.md

 #### 3rd-party dependencies

 - [ ] RxJava(1/2) is mandatory
-- [ ] Any persistence approach is ok (e.g.: Room, Realm, SqlBright, etc)
+- [ ] Any persistence approach is ok (e.g.: Room, Realm, SqlBrite, etc)
 - [ ] Logging is not required but is a plus

 #### Tests